-- 28. Subject to strict adherence to social distancing, masking, screening, and sanitation protocols, indoor and outdoor recreational or entertainment businesses and historical/cultural establishments, that are not venues of assembly, may conduct operations at one (1) person per 150 square feet and must require individuals physically exerting themselves to remain fourteen (14) feet apart from individuals outside of their household. - 29.
-Museums and historical sites may allow up to one (1) visitor per 100 square feet of museum area open to visitors generally. - 30.
-All indoor and outdoor recreational and entertainment establishments, that are not venues of assembly, including historic/cultural establishments must develop a COVID-19 Control Plan which shall be available for inspection by the Task Force created by Executive Order 20-32.
+- 26. Subject to strict adherence to physical distancing, masking, screening, and sanitation protocols, indoor and outdoor recreational or entertainment businesses and historical/cultural establishments, that are not venues of assembly, may conduct operations at one person per 125 square feet and must require individuals to remain 14 feet apart for activities involving singing or performances (e.g., karaoke), or otherwise six feet apart, from individuals outside of their household. - 27.
+Museums and historical sites may allow up to one visitor per 100 square feet of museum area open to visitors generally. - 28.
+All indoor and outdoor recreational and entertainment establishments, that are not venues of assembly, including historic/cultural establishments must develop a COVID-19 Control Plan which shall be available for inspection by the Enforcement Task Force.
 A template for COVID-19 Control Plans can be found at https://ReopeningRI.com.

-31. Nightclub operations must remain closed.
+29. Nightclub operations must remain closed.